- Gladys Childs

 Let us say you find 66 more witnesses.
 Yet this time, when you call them to the stand, every story is different.
 Details are different.
 Some of them even contradict one another.
 Some people disagree about when everything happened.
 Some people contradict each other on the clothes of the victim.
 And some people even contradict others on the order of events.
 But, after documenting all of their stories, one theme is consistent even with all their differences.
 The person on trial does not fit the general description of the murderer.

 Now if it were you, whose testimony would you believe?
 The testimony of the 66 witnesses who all had the exact same story.
-Or the testimony of the 66 witnesses who had very different stories, but the point to all of their stories was the same?
+Or the testimony of the 66 witnesses who had very different stories, but the point to all their stories was the same?

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
-If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
+Please do so if you have not signed up for my email list.
+I send out bi-monthly newsletters and behind-the-scenes information.